RubyOcelot/homepage-src/_pages/about.md

 This is Ruby_Ocelot (aka loliw)

-19 y.o.
-A student
+A CS major student

+Studied Computer Science as an undergraduate at University of Science and Technology of China from 2018 to 2022

-Studying Computer Science at USTC
+Pursuing Master of Computer Science degree at UC Irvine

 Love fantasy & daydreaming

-I enjoy thinking and love to embrace new things:D
+Enjoy thinking and love to embrace new things:D

 My Email: